 Read the most common steps on how to transfer your SBA loan:

-• Pay Fees: Depending on the loan agreement terms, fees may be associated with transferring the loan.
-The new borrower will be responsible for paying any fees that are required.
+- Pay Fees: Depending on the loan agreement terms, fees may be associated with transferring the loan.
+The new borrower will be responsible for paying any required fees.

-It’s important to note that transferring an SBA loan can be a complex process, and it’s essential to work closely with the lender to ensure that all necessary steps are followed.
+It’s essential to note that transferring an SBA loan can be complex.
+It’s critical to work closely with the lender to ensure all necessary steps are followed.
 In addition, other legal and financial considerations should be addressed before transferring the loan.

 An assumable loan is one in which a borrower can transfer all or part of their obligation under the loan agreement to another party.
 The new borrower would then be responsible for repaying the loan according to its terms.
 With an SBA loan, this process requires prior approval from the SBA before it can be completed.
 This ensures that any changes made to the original loan agreement meet all applicable requirements and regulations set by the agency.